worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 Mitchell shrugged.
 "Didn't mention it to anyone.
 Just put in his papers and left.
 You know how it is."

-But Sarah didn't know how it was.
+But Liv didn't know how it was.
 Peterson had been at JPL for twenty years.
 People like that didn't just quit without warning.
 They had retirement parties.
 They got plaques.
 They gave speeches.

 She tried calling his home number.
 Disconnected.
 She drove by his house in Pasadena.
 For sale sign in the yard, no one home.

 Peterson had vanished.

 His replacement was a man named Walter Graves—early fifties, military bearing, spoke in clipped sentences.
-He'd come from somewhere classified; his personnel file (Sarah snuck a look) was mostly redacted.
+He'd come from somewhere classified; his personnel file (Liv snuck a look) was mostly redacted.
 His first week, he called a meeting.

 "New protocols," he announced.
 "Effective immediately.
 All telemetry data is logged and archived according to procedure manual 44-B. No exceptions.
 No personal copies of data.
 No after-hours access to archive terminals without written authorization.
 No discussing mission details outside of this facility."